MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-to-trim-existing-versions-from-sites-or-libraries.md

 - Use cmdlet included in VersionUtils.ps1 script to queue a version expiration scheduling job.

-For example, if you're scheduling a job for the [site](https://contoso.sharepoint.com).
-Using the schedule file `https://contoso.sharepoint.com/Shared Documents/Schedule.csv`, run the following command in PowerShell.
+For example, if you're scheduling a job for the [site](https://contoso.sharepoint.com), using the schedule file `https://contoso.sharepoint.com/Shared Documents/Schedule.csv`, run the following command in PowerShell.

 :::image type="content" source="media/schedule-a-job-powershell.PNG" alt-text="":::